WriteEditor/ryan-rushing/_posts/writing/2012-04-16-pre-canned-responses.md

 layout: individual
 title: On Pre-Canned Responses
 category: writing
+excerpt: A large part of my job is customer support for Unify, and like most customer support guys out there, one of the efficiencies I use is macros.
 ---

 #### The following post was written when I worked at Unit Interative.